fourscoreandmore/fourscoreandmore.org/scores-of-scores/lieder-corpus-project.md

 Absolutely … of a sort.
 [See below](#editorial-policy).

-**I can’t find my score on IMSLP.
-Little help please?**
+**IMSLP issues**

-If you're sure that your score doesn't match up with the IMSLP URL given then please accept our apologies and get in touch with your designated driver … I mean reviewer.
+Your job is to copy the given IMSLP edition for which an URL should be provided.
+If there is no URL, or the URL is for the wrong piece, then we've messed up: please accept our apologies and get in touch with your designated driver … I mean reviewer.

+If the URL is fine, but you simply don't like the edition chosen then either 1) grit your teeth and bear it, or 2) suggest an alternative edition that is also on IMSLP and in the public domain.
+We will be happy to consider making the change except where the work is part of a wider collection and transcribing work has already begun.
+In that case, changing edition would cause too much disruption to other transcribers.

+**Can't I just do my own edition?**

+Definitely, but not for this project.
+For various reasons, we need the Lieder corpus songs to match the listed IMSLP edition as closely as practically possible.
+We hope and expect that these transcriptions will be used for more scholarly editorial work down the line, but that is not the present task.

 **What key should I use?**

 Often, IMSLP will have the same song in multiple keys.
 We've tried to upload scores in the original key and direct you to a page that matches this so you can transcribe in the key of the IMSLP source.
-If there's a mismatch then get in touch.
+If there's a mismatch then please get in touch.

 **This score is corrupted / unacceptably full or errors.**